What is SR22 insurance in South Carolina for?

 While the SR22 form is a standard, you may have to fill alternative forms, depending on your violation’s severity and the state.

-If you live in Texas, South Carolina, or Missouri, you need to fill in the SR 22A form upon severe traffic violations.
+If you live in Texas, Georgia, or Missouri, you need to fill in the SR 22A form upon severe traffic violations.
 For this form, you must pay for your insurance policy in full for six months or more.

 The SR21 insurance has to be filled if you have received a traffic ticket or were in an accident.
 It certifies that you have sufficient coverage according to the state’s requirements.